tobiolad/ont-communities/README.md

 The SQL queries and their results are documented in the `analysis_insights.sql` file.

-## Visualizations

-We created visualizations such as charts, graphs, and maps to illustrate the insights derived from the data analysis.
-These visualizations enhance the comprehension of key findings and trends in the dataset.
-Sample visualizations are included in the `visualizations` directory.

 ## Summary and Findings

 The project summary and key findings are documented in the `summary_findings.docx` file.
 This includes a narrative overview of the insights obtained from the data analysis and their implications for infrastructure and community development initiatives in Ontario.